gizmecano/grav-theme-hereditor/README.md

 You can find out more info about customizing a Grav theme (as well as basic usage documentation on the official [Grav Documentation](https://learn.getgrav.org/)) and check the full source code on [GitHub](https://github.com/getgrav/grav).

+## License

+The _Hereditor_ theme is free and open source software, distributed under the [MIT License](/LICENSE) version 2 or later.
+So feel free to to modify this theme to suit your needs.

 --------------------------------------------------------------------------------

 ## Overview